praxis-live/support/docs/coding.md

 # Coding in PraxisLIVE

-If you can't find a built-in or existing components that does what you want, it's easy to get coding in _PraxisLIVE_.
-The code of _PraxisLIVE_ components is based on the excellent and easy to use [Processing](https://processing.org/) project.
-Not only that, but you can rewrite components _on-the-fly_, while your project is running.
+_PraxisLIVE_ is a code-first visual environment, in the sense that the code for almost every component is editable and can be adapted, even as it's running.
+If you can't find a built-in or existing custom component that does what you want, it's easy to adapt one or build one from scratch.

 To get started, choose one of the base components and drag it into your graph.
 Alternatively, choose a built-in component or custom component that does some of what you want and start from there instead.
 Right-click on the component in the graph window and select `Edit code` to open the code in the code editor.
-Everytime you hit `Save` within the code editor your code will be recompiled and inserted into your component, even as it's running.
-The code editor supports code completion and will highlight errors in your code.
+Every time you hit `Save` within the code editor your code will be recompiled and inserted into your component, even as it's running.

+!!! info
-**Note that saving code in the code editor saves the code to the component, it does not save it to disk - make sure you also save your project!**
+    Saving code in the code editor updates the code of the component, it does not save everything to disk - make sure you also save your project!

 ## Base types